-Premarin tablets contain conjugated estrogens, a mixture of estrogens obtained from natural sources.
+Premarin tablets contain conjugated estrogens, a mixture of estrogen hormones.
 Estrogen is a female sex hormone produced by the ovaries.
 Estrogen is necessary for many processes in the body.

-Premarin is used to treat symptoms of menopause such as hot flashes, and vaginal dryness, burning, and irritation.
-Other uses include prevention of osteoporosis in postmenopausal women, and replacement of estrogen in women with ovarian failure or other conditions that cause a lack of natural estrogen in the body.
+Premarin is also used to replace estrogen in women with ovarian failure or other conditions that cause a lack of natural estrogen in the body.

 Do not use if you are pregnant.

 Premarin may increase your risk of developing a condition that may lead to uterine cancer.
-Call your doctor at once if you have any unusual vaginal bleeding while using this medicine.
+Report any unusual vaginal bleeding right away.

 Have regular physical exams and self-examine your breasts for lumps on a monthly basis while using Premarin.